kleqing/VAIO-SVF14217SGW-Hackintosh/README.md

 - <a href="apple.com">Apple</a> for macOS.
 - Acidanthera, Mieze, USBToolBox, etc. for all the kext.
 - Rehabman for the patched DSDT files.

-## My last word
-- This project can be down soon in January since I will change from Hackintosh to Macintosh.
-- That also mean both OpenCore_No_ACPI and this repository will be down soon.
-You can download the last version and then update the config (and efi files too).
-I'm very appreciate to pull all your request! ;)